snowdj/ECON/_posts/2016-11-15-background-for-proposal.md

 Power demand at night is some 50% to 80% below daytime peak demand (based on data for the Texas, Ontario and Alberta grids).
 In most jurisdictions, base-load demands are met by combined-cycle gas turbines (CCGT), coal or nuclear power.
 Because it is difficult and costly to adjust output from baseload plants, it is necessary at peak demand times to have generation sources (e.g., open-cycle gas plants, hydroelectricity) that can adjust output very quickly.
 Alternatively, power can be purchased from other jurisdictions via high-voltage transmission interties.

+### Unstable supply structure
 The supply structure has implications for the integration of renewable power from intermittent sources such as wind (Hirst & Hild 2004; Lund 2005; Kennedy 2005; van Kooten 2010).
 The wind often blows at night when the demand is met entirely by the base-load plants.
 At that point in the demand cycle, price is often below the marginal cost of production and the system operator must take some generating facilities off-line.
 Due to ramping considerations and the high costs of operating at less than optimal capacity, the output of base-load power plants is generally reduced very little and plants are